 Puppies should be treated with a registered anthelmintic labelled for use in puppies at 2 weeks of age (to prevent vertically acquired infections becoming patent) and then every 2 weeks until 8 weeks of age.
 Treat the dam at the same time.
-Following this, dogs should be dewormed fortnightly or monthly with moxidectin (2.5 mg/kg topically).
+Following this, dogs should be dewormed fortnightly, or if using moxidectin, then monthly (2.5 mg/kg topically).
 Refer to Table 1 for details.

 Puppies should be tested for parasites (SOP 1) during routine consultations (e.g. vaccinations) and at least every 3 months thereafter to monitor the efficacy of the parasite control regime and owner compliance.

-For further control options, refer to General Considerations and Recommendations.
+For further control options, refer to the General Considerations and Recommendations section.

 All animal hookworms are zoonotic and may cause cutaneous larva migrans in people.
 Penetration of the ensheathed larvae produce a mild, self-limiting pruritic rash called ‘ground itch’.
-A. braziliense may produce ‘creeping eruptions’, highly pruritic mobile linear or serpent-like dermal lesions.
-In Asia and Oceania, dogs act as reservoirs for A. ceylanicum, which produces patent (egg-positive) symptomatic hookworm disease in humans.
+Ancylostoma braziliense may produce ‘creeping eruptions’, highly pruritic mobile linear or serpent-like dermal lesions.
+In Asia and Oceania, dogs act as reservoirs for A. ceylanicum , which produces patent (egg-positive) symptomatic hookworm disease in humans.
 Non-patent immature A. caninum worms may cause eosinophilic enteritis in humans.
-Most infections appear asymptomatic.
+Most A. caninum infections in humans appear asymptomatic.

-Stoye M, Meyer O, Schnieder T, The Effect of Ivermectin on Reactivated Somatic Larva of Ancylostoma caninum Ercolani 1859 (Ancylostomidae) in the Pregnant Dog, Zentralbl Veterinarmed.
-(1989) 36:271-278.
+Stoye M, Meyer O, Schnieder T. The effect of ivermectin on reactivated somatic larva of Ancylostoma caninum Ercolani 1859 (Ancylostomidae) in the pregnant dogdog.
+Zentralbl Veterinarmed.
+1989;36:271-278.